Leon-Long-Portfolio/Paralyzed-Icing-Modle/README.md

     - Number of Clusters
     - Cluster Labels
     - Value of N at runtime
+    - Value of Beta
-    - Number of threads being used (Is only implemented in the parallelized scripts)
+    - Number of threads being used (Is only implemented in the parallelized scripts) All of these statistics are recorded in an Excel file with the exception of the Cluster Labels.
 ## Acknowledgments
 - [OpenMP](https://www.openmp.org/) and [CUDA](https://developer.nvidia.com/cuda-toolkit) for parallel computing support.